Georgia Wildlife Resources Division

 Also, be sure that pop-up blocker or similar settings are turned off in your web browser.
 The license will appear as a pop up screen.

 Alternatively, any Georgia license agent can print a free replacement.
 You can ask the dealer to update any personal information in your account.
-List of agents by county .
+Find an agent near you .

 A replacement durable plastic lifetime license card can be ordered online , ordered at retail license agents, ordered using the Lifetime Sportsman's License application form by mailing it to the address on the form, or by calling 1-800-366-2661.
 Or customers may hand-deliver the completed application to selected Wildlife Resources Division office.
 Credit card transactions may not be available at every WRD office if hand delivered - please call the local office to verify.
 Replacement cards cost $10 plus the appropriate transaction fee ($2.50 online, $3.00 at WRD offices and retail agents, and $5.00 by telephone).